MrxAravind/AniDLX/README.md

 ## To-Do List

 - Upload To Switch
 - Option Return Only Links
 - Rclone Upload

--Open Issue for Suggestions 😁
+- Open Issue for Suggestions 😁

 ## Thanks To TechZApi